 When You Need Electives

-Did you plan for some electives?
-At orientation before freshman year, had started, advisors asked that students declare a major.
+At orientation, before freshman year had started, advisors asked that students declare a major.
 My daughter left there practically in tears, feeling as though the pressure was on and her course needed to be set.
 There was a course catalog, per se, in front of her, but she felt limited to just the pages within her major.
 We encouraged her to explore.
 Take all different sorts of electives, because you just never know what may spark an interest and possibly change an intended path for something even more grand and exciting.

 Sometimes students’ schedules are just so jam-packed that an easy and fun elective is the perfect way to round out a schedule.
 Electives can serve many purposes: fulfill an individual’s major requirement, supplement more rigorous courses to complete a minor, fill a schedule, or simply to have fun.
 For those who have the time and space in their schedule for a fun and easy elective, check these out:

 - Intro to Theater (THTR – T100) – Another fairly easy and fun class that covers a fine arts core requirement.

 - Speech (COLL – P155) – All freshmen need this class to move on to sophomore year, luckily it is very easy and requires only four speeches under 6 minutes.